2 Kings 25, Haggai 2, John 15

 That was true for everyone except for Daniel and his three friends (vv.
 6-7).
 These men were (likely) raised in homes that were faithful to the Lord.
 They continued to believe in God and his word despite the defeat of Judah.
 That defeat simply confirmed their faith because the prophets had been predicting it for years and they knew that God’s people had not repented.
 Their challenge now was to live obediently to God’s word in a place that was much more hostile to God than even Jerusalem in unbelief had been.
 Daniel and the guys determined from the very beginning not to compromise their faith.
 They promised to perform well if they were allowed to live God’s way (vv.
 13-14).
 That was an act of faith and God met their faith with blessing (vv.
 15-17).

 The world wants to squeeze everyone into its mold but God commands us not to conform but to be transformed by renewing our minds (Rom 12:2).
-Daniel and his cohorts left an amazing legacy and example for all of us who want to live for God by faith to follow.
+Daniel and his cohorts left an amazing legacy and example for all of us to follow–all of us, that is, who want to live for God by faith.

 Your school, your government, your neighborhood, your friends, your family, the media you consume are all trying to squeeze you into a mold.
 Most–maybe all–of those influences are squeezing you into a godless form.
 Jesus wants to transform you into his likeness.
 His word, His church, His Spirit, and His grace are all operating in your life for that to happen, but it takes some determination on your part, a willingness to be different.
 Is there some way right now where you’re being squeezed?
 What would the Lord want you to do to emulate the faith and obedience of Daniel?